Last Updated: 2/6/23 | February 6th, 2023

 - Enjoyment is subject to the atmosphere of the group

-Note: There are a few experiences offered by some overland tours that we do not agree with ethically.
-Any tour that puts you in contact with wild animals, such as lion walks, cheetah petting, and elephant riding, should raise immediate red flags.
+Additionally, there are a few experiences offered by some overland tours that we do not agree with ethically.
+Any tour that puts you in direct contact with wild animals, such as lion walks, cheetah petting, and elephant riding, should raise immediate red flags.

 Ethics and tourism in Africa can be very murky; don’t always expect your tour operator to vet every activity and attraction.
 For more information about ethical animal tourism, read this post.